In the press

 "Start 2017 by improving yourself and supporting refugees at the same time!

 Chatterbox connects refugees with those learning languages.
-Despite being highly-qualified in the native countries, refugees struggle to find employment.
+Despite being highly-qualified in their native countries, refugees struggle to find employment.
 Chatterbox works to combat this, while also offering a solution to the UK’s severe language skill deficit (estimated at a cost of £48bn per year)."

 "The challenges the UK is struggling with in refugee integration are being experienced in similar ways across Europe, and we would like to see Chatterbox expand to offer opportunities to more refugees, focussing on Germany and Sweden."